jaypark722/Zeek_Monitoring_Lab/README.md

-# Cybersecurity Lab Report: Network Traffic Analysis with Zeek
+# Network Traffic Analysis with Zeek

 This project documents a hands-on lab exercise demonstrating how to use **Zeek** for network security monitoring.
 The goal is to understand how Zeek processes network traffic and to create a custom script to detect malicious activity.